Don't Strip Screws: JIS vs Phillips Screwdrivers

 If the lacquer has been used as a thread lock, you’re going to need to be patient.
 This is especially true for retaining rings found in lenses.

-You just need to keep applying a small amount of nail polish remover to the screw.
-Slowly the nail polish remover will work itself down and loosen the threads.
+Use a small amount of nail polish remover to the screw.
+The nail polish remover will work itself down and loosen the threads.
+Be patient.

 Blue thread lock is designed to prevent a screw from coming loose due to vibrations.
 It will also protect the threads from rust and corrosion.